tyrissoftware/swift-ucolor/README.md

 ## Motivation

-This library was built with the purpose of converting SwiftUI colors more easily.
-By doing so, the main project does not need to add extra fuzzy code that makes it heavier and less readable.
-Several problems arise when comparing UIColor and NSColor as they are not structs.
+This library was built with the purpose of defining a model that could allow for easy convertions between colors.
+Allowing, thus, serializations, comparisons, etc.
-Some cases include difficulty accessing color variables due to not being able to serialize them.
-To avoid that, this library uses simple models that allow easy transformations of functionalities.
+One such case would be converting a UIColor into a NSColor.

 ## Getting Started